Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 Maret 2025 11.28.24 UTC
+- WIB: Sabtu, 1 Maret 2025 12.24.37 UTC
-- WITA: Sabtu, 1 Maret 2025 12.28.24 UTC
+- WITA: Sabtu, 1 Maret 2025 13.24.37 UTC
-- WIT: Sabtu, 1 Maret 2025 13.28.24 UTC
+- WIT: Sabtu, 1 Maret 2025 14.24.37 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: friendship
+Kategori: technology